top of page

 Proper bike fit matters.
 Seat height, handlebar position, and posture all play a role in preventing knee or lower back discomfort.
 Start with moderate resistance and build gradually.

-Cycling is particularly effective for maintaining heart health, endurance, and leg strength without the pounding associated with running.
+Cycling is particularly effective for maintaining heart health, endurance, and leg strength without the pounding associated with running, which is why comparing swimming vs running vs cycling for men can help you choose the right fit.
 It’s also scalable—you can keep it light or push intensity when you’re ready.

 For men looking to stay fit while protecting their joints, cycling is a reliable, long-term option.